 In August of 2012, we acquired the assets of The Online Investor ("OLI").
 TheOnlineInvestor.com, originally launched in 1997, has garnered much attention for its unique and comprehensive coverage of large caps, mergers and acquisitions, stock buybacks and stock splits.
-Over the years, the site, mentioned in Barron's, on CNBC, SmartMoney Interactive and CBS Marketwatch, has built a significant presence, with over 50,000 free newsletter subscribers, and dedicated site visitors.
+Over the years, the site, mentioned in Barron's, on CNBC, SmartMoney Interactive and CBS Marketwatch, has built a significant presence, with thousands of free newsletter subscribers, and dedicated site visitors.

 In May of 2013, we launched Stock Options Channel, focusing on the universe of optionable stocks, featuring our proprietary YieldBoost formula which ranks our coverage universe to identify the most interesting puts and calls.

-The goal at ValueForum is to create an active online community with a broad focus on value and income, for value-oriented investors to participate in discussion of dividend/income instruments (including REITs, BDCs, preferred stocks, high-yield bonds, and closed-end funds), special value situations, and general investment topics.
+The goal at ValueForum ("VF") is to create an active online community with a broad focus on value and income, for value-oriented investors to participate in discussion of dividend/income instruments (including REITs, BDCs, MLPs, preferred stocks, high-yield bonds, and closed-end funds), special value situations, and general investment topics.

 ValueForum must be a safe and trusting community of investors where discussion is not stifled, people don't have to wonder whether they are talking to one person or various aliases, the environment is respectful, and nobody is attacked for expressing their point of view.